Pimzino/vscode-local-snapshots/README.md

 - View diffs before restoring to verify changes
 - Use selective restore to recover specific files
 - Clean up old snapshots regularly using the snapshot limit feature
+- Rename snapshots to keep them organized and meaningful

 ### Keyboard Shortcuts
 Create your own keyboard shortcuts for any of these commands: